hellooben/BullCowGame/README.md

 # BullCowGame
-A fun game word game I made in Xcode.
+A fun command line word game I made in Xcode.

+Run the BullCowGame executable to play :D